Sunday, November 11, 2018

 Jesus’s miracles were all about actions, not just in word, but in deed.
 He did both, as we must also.
 If we only talk the talk, but do not walk our talk, then our words mean nothing.
 If we walk the walk also, our words have weight, meaning, as we become men and women of the Word.
 I say of the Word and not like the old saying, he is a man of his word.
 For we want to become a Man/Woman of His Word, not our word!
 If we go by His Word, we can never go wrong.
 We always seem to go on our word and that is where we get into trouble.
 It is action not just diction which counts.
 The two can go together, but in the end, actions speak louder than words.

-Following this theme of words and action, on preparing my sermon for the upcoming Veteran’s Day, I realized God has used godly men for our freedom to be kept, by laying down their lives for ours.
+Following this theme of words and action as today is Veteran’s Day, I realized God has used godly men for our freedom to be kept, by laying down their lives for ours.
 No greater love could be found in the world, then those men who died in the American Revolution, the War of 1812, the Mexican-American War, the Civil War, the Spanish American War, World War I, the Pacific and the European theatres of World War II, Korea, Vietnam, the Cold War, Desert 1 and 2, Afghanistan and countless dirty little wars where the freedom of our country and that others was threatened.

 The Collect, Epistle and Gospel tie together, laying out, detailing and reinforcing the same message, ultimately.
 We have to have faith in Christ and God, and be willing to accept the Holy Ghost into us, that through Him, we may do good works on Earth and that we will receive our just reward for doing what is right in the end.